-Total fire bans and park fire bans
+Total Fire Bans and park fire bans

-Read more about Total fire bans and park fire bans
+Read more about Total Fire Bans and park fire bans

-What is a total fire ban
+What is a Total Fire Ban

-- Landholders who have received a hazard reduction permit from the Rural Fire Service to undertake prescribed burning are not allowed to light fires during total fire bans.
+- Landholders who have received a hazard reduction permit from the NSW Rural Fire Service to undertake prescribed burning are not allowed to light fires during total fire bans.

 To find out where and when a total fire ban has been declared, please visit the NSW Rural Fire Service website.